NCBI-Hackathons/Viral-VDAP/README.md

  * MINLEN: Drop the read if it is below a specified length.
  * AVGQUAL: Drop the read if the average quality is below the specified level.
  * PE: Paired end mode.
- * phred33: specifies the base quality encoding.
+ * -phred33: specifies the base quality encoding.
- * threads: indicates the number of threads to use.
+ * -threads: indicates the number of threads to use.

 After this step, we get 4 output files.
-However, we are only interested in the 2 'paired' output files where both reads survived the processing.
+However, we are only interested in the 2 'paired' output files where both forward and reverse reads survived the processing.

 ### De novo assembly with SPAdes

+-o <output_dir>
+    Specify the output directory.
+Required option.
+--careful
+    Tries to reduce the number of mismatches and short indels.
+Also runs MismatchCorrector – a post processing tool, which uses BWA tool (comes with SPAdes).
+This option is recommended only for assembly of small genomes.
+We strongly recommend not to use it for large and medium-size eukaryotic genomes.
+Note, that this options is is not supported by metaSPAdes and rnaSPAdes.
+    -1 <file_name>
+    File with forward reads.

+-2 <file_name>
+    File with reverse reads.
+    -t <int> (or --threads <int>)
+    Number of threads.
+The default value is 16.

+-m <int> (or --memory <int>)
+    Set memory limit in Gb.
+SPAdes terminates if it reaches this limit.
+The default value is 250 Gb.
+Actual amount of consumed RAM will be below this limit.
+Make sure this value is correct for the given machine.
+SPAdes uses the limit value to automatically determine the sizes of various buffers, etc.

+--tmp-dir <dir_name>
+    Set directory for temporary files from read error correction.
+The default value is <output_dir>/corrected/tmp

+-k <int,int,...>
+    Comma-separated list of k-mer sizes to be used (all values must be odd, less than 128 and listed in ascending order).